Information for International Students

 Where can I find the course catalogue?

-To access the course catalogue ("Vorlesungsverzeichnis"), please click here.
+To access the course catalogue ("Vorlesungsverzeichnis"), please visit our course overview website.

 The course catalogue for the winter term is usually published in June; the one for the summer term is usually published in December .